Caring for someone with dementia

 A good place to start unravelling the confusion is by getting a formal diagnosis from your doctor.
 It’s surprising how many people don’t do this in the early stages but those that do, have more time to come to terms with the disease and prepare themselves and their loved ones as best they can.

-If you need help caring for someone living with Dementia or even a break, give us a call to chat to one of our qualified carers about your needs and how we can help.
+If you need help caring for someone living with Dementia, or even a break, give us a call to chat to one of our qualified carers about your needs.